 Blackwater Falls State Park

-Half the fun of the sledding experience at Blackwater Falls is the ride on a Magic Carpet conveyor belt along a picturesque wooded incline.
-Once you reach the top of the hill, let gravity do the work as you race down more than a quarter mile of fresh mountain snow on the longest sled run on the East Coast.
+Race down a quarter mile of fresh mountain snow on the East Coast’s longest sled run at Blackwater Falls State Park in West Virginia.
+Half the fun of the sledding experience is the ride on a Magic Carpet conveyor belt along a picturesque wooded incline.
+Once you reach the top, let gravity do the work as you race down more than a quarter mile of fresh mountain snow.
 (The park provides the sleds and all the necessary equipment.)
 Kids 8 and under must ride with an adult.
-Open Thursday through Sunday from mid-December until mid-March, this sled run is close to the Canaan Valley and Timberline ski resorts (more on those below), making it a nice side trip if you’re in those areas for skiing.
+Open Thursday through Sunday until mid-March, this sled run is near the Canaan Valley and Timberline ski resorts (more on those below), making it a nice side trip if you’re in those areas for skiing.
 For a more docile winter outing, try renting cross-country skis or snowshoes and tackling some of Blackwater Falls’ 10+ miles of groomed, snow-covered trails.
 The park has a full-service cross country skiing and snowshoeing center that offers lessons and equipment rentals.
-You can make a weekend of it by renting a cozy cabin. //1584 Blackwater Lodge Road, Davis, West Virginia
+You can make a weekend of it by renting a cozy cabin.
+Drive time from Arlington: 2 hours 45 minutes 1584 Blackwater Lodge Road, Davis, West Virginia

 Bryce Resort

-Cozy Bryce Mountain has fewer skiing and snowboarding runs than most other mid-Atlantic resorts (just eight, with two lifts and two Magic Carpet areas for beginners), but the upside is a more intimate experience.
+Cozy Bryce Mountain has fewer skiing and snowboarding runs than most other mid-Atlantic resorts (12 runs with five lifts, including two Magic Carpet areas for beginners), but the upside is a more intimate experience.
 The family-friendly, 400-acre resort calls itself a “little mountain with big character.”
 All the trails feed down to one main gathering area at the base, so it’s easy to keep an eye on little ones.
 Join the parents-with-bags brigade at the bottom of the slopes, where you can enjoy music, hot food, snacks and drinks (both alcoholic and non).
-Bryce also offers snow tubing and ice skating, and hosts one of the largest children’s ski racing teams in the Southern Region, with more than 60 racers.
-Check the resort’s events page for festive happenings and seasonal entertainment. //1982 Fairway Drive, Basye, Virginia
+Bryce also offers snow tubing and ice skating, and hosts one of the largest children’s ski racing teams in the Southern Region, with more than 80 racers.
+Check the resort’s events page for festive happenings and seasonal entertainment.
+Drive time from Arlington: 2 hours 1982 Fairway Drive, Basye, Virginia

 Canaan Valley Resort